Prashantkumartalan43/Mongodb-HR-Dashboard/README.md

 It contains dashboard analysis for Human Resource data done on Mongodb

 ## About Dataset
-The provided HR dataset appears to capture detailed employee-related information and includes various aspects of employee demographics, recruitment, performance, and job satisfaction.
+The HR dataset shows employee-related information and includes various aspects of employee demographics, recruitment, performance, and job satisfaction.

 Employee_ID: Unique identifier for each employee.